 You have the following rights regarding your medical information:

-To request an amendment, contact the facility where you received care.
-Your request must be submitted in writing
+request an amendment, contact the facility where you received care.
+Your request must be submitted in writing to the Executive

-if it is not in writing or does not include a reason to support the request.
+is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us

 is accurate and complete.